SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 Consider the following example:

-// TODO: Verify this compiles and works (i.e. is TestPojoWithAnnotatedArguments added to the service container, Conditions work?)
+The code below is perfectly valid.
+It compiles and deploys without any issues, yet it never produces the result you expect.

 ```csharp
 public class Program